Get our FREE IIFYM Weight Loss Starter Guide

 IIFYM.com isn’t just a website, it’s a community where people go to find tons of great literature and information.
 Everything IIFYM related as well as everyday health and fitness topics to help you along your journey.
 Everyone on the site is there for a common purpose of engaging in a healthier lifestyle through the use of IIFYM techniques to make your life a little less complicated.

 I’ll raise my hand super high in front of the entire IIFYM.com family and say it would stress me out after a workout if I didn’t have a post workout protein source or shake ready to go with some sort of carbohydrate.

 I would almost get anxiety thinking I just spent all that time in the gym for nothing if I couldn’t get in my post workout shake within that 45-minute “window of opportunity”.
 Due to being so focused on the notion of meal timing that I thought all hope was lost if I missed the opportunity.

-I needed that protein and waxy maize (or other fast digesting carbohydrate source) to match my meal timing plan.
+I needed that protein and waxy maize (or another fast digesting carbohydrate source) to match my meal timing plan.
 Well, that too has been debunked by science—thank goodness.
-No more running around trying to gather everything you need to get in your post workout recovery shake or meal.
+No more running around trying to gather everything you need to get in your post-workout recovery shake or meal.

 It’s like I say to all my clients who ask if a certain food or supplement will make them fat.
 No, that ONE piece is not going to make you fat, it’s the cumulation of everything else you eat throughout the day that could potentially cause you to gain weight.